AresSC2/ares-random-example/README.md

 [ares-sc2 docs](https://aressc2.github.io/ares-sc2/index.html)

 ## About
-This bot is designed to showcase the fundamental processes within ares-sc2.
+This bot is designed to showcase some useful features within ares-sc2.
 It has been intentionally structured within a single file for easy comprehension (check `bot/main.py`).
 Where possible the logic is race agnostic resulting in a competitive random bot in just a few hundred lines of code!